dakiefer/GEWtool/readme.md

 ## Contributors

-Daniel A. Kiefer, Institut Langevin, ESPCI Paris | PSL
+Daniel A. Kiefer, Institut Langevin, ESPCI Paris, Université PSL
-Original developer and author
+Author and developer

 Bor Plestenjak, Faculty of Mathematics and Physics, University of Ljubljana, Slovenia
 Numerical methods to compute ZGV points